twochemist/bolsa-scraper/README.md

 # Bolsa-Trading
-To track Bolsa-Trading by scraping SEC website and Yahoo finance
+A web scraper written in Python to gather with scripts trade data and transmit/receive data/orders from Interactive Brokers To track Bolsa-Trading by scraping SEC website and Yahoo finance

 -h, --help            show this help message and exit